mamckee/openssl/README.md

 	apps/openssl speed oqskem

-Similarly, to measure the speed of all OQS signature algorithms:

-	apps/openssl speed oqssig

-As with standard OpenSSL, one can also pass a particular algorithm name to be tested, e.g., `apps/openssl speed dilithium2`.
+As with standard OpenSSL, one can also pass a particular algorithm name to be tested, e.g., `apps/openssl speed kyber512`.

 We also have [docker-based performance test environments in the `oqs-demos` subproject](https://github.com/open-quantum-safe/oqs-demos/tree/master/curl#performance-testing).

 #### Integration testing

-We have various `pytest` test suites for the TLS and CMS functionalities.
+We have various `pytest` test suites for the TLS functionality.
 Consult the [oqs-test/ README](https://github.com/open-quantum-safe/openssl/blob/OQS-OpenSSL_1_1_1-stable/oqs-test/README.md) for more information.

 ## Third Party Integrations